senzing-garage/entity-search-web-app-console/README.md

 ## :no_entry: Deprecated

-The use of a console has been discontinued.
+The use of this console has been discontinued.

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)